 All staff have regular safeguarding training.
 Safeguarding issues are discussed regularly at staff meeting, senior leadership meetings, designated safeguarding meetings and governor meetings.
 Safeguarding issues are written into our curriculum so that the children can be taught how to stay safe in a range of contexts.

-If you have concerns about any children within Send C of E Primary School please speak to a Designated Safeguarding Lead.
-Our school Designated Safeguarding Lead team is made up of:
+If you have concerns about any children at Send C of E Primary School, please speak to a Designated Safeguarding Lead:

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a young persons welfare.
 We will ensure that our concerns about our students are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the young persons welfare.